 It seems that veganism is the newest type of idiocy that’s infected the bodybuilding community.
 It’s not that there’s something essentially wrong with veganism, it’s just that there are too many bodybuilders today with incredible physiques who claim to be vegans and say that they sculpted such muscular bodies thanks to pea protein.

-The roots and veganism and the reason for its popularity
+The roots of veganism and the reason for its popularity

 It was Donald Watson, an English animal rights activist that first coined the term ‘veganism’ in 1944.
 Seven decades later, it’s thrown around all over bodybuilding magazines and the Internet by bodybuilders that are trying to sell their workout and nutrition plans.